dombyte/zshrc/README.md

 # zshrc Shell and iterm2 Config

 ### .zshrc
-- Replace the .zshrc file from the repo with yout local
+- Replace the .zshrc file from the repo with your local

 ### iTerm2
 - Download iTerm2 https://iterm2.com